 ◆ When I was little I had a car door slammed shut on my hand.
 I still remember it quite vividly.

 ◆ The old apple revels in its authority.

 Source: Random sentence generator

-I am a design student, based in Eindhoven.
+I am a new media design student, based in Helsinki.

 ◆ Evolution of technology (and the forced rapid innovation and familiarisation in recent and coming years)

 ◆ Perpetual liminality of the modern world, the pausing and accelerating of time